alex-knapp/alex-knapp/README.md

 - 👋 Hi, I’m @alex-knapp
-- 👀 I’m interested in data modeling, web development, and sports!
+- 👀 I’m interested in data science, sales engineering, and web development!
 - 🌱 I’m currently learning robotic processes and automation, as well as web-development at Mohawk Industries.
 - 📫 Feel free to email me at ajknapp33@gmail.com
 - ⚡ Fun fact: I enjoy all sports and am currently finishing my last year of college baseball.